boxofbytes/pong-sh/README.md

 ![Screenshot](./examples/gameplay.png)
 # running
-To run the game, just copy the shell script and run it with `sh script.sh`.
+To run the game, just copy the shell script and run it in a terminal with `sh script.sh`.
 There arent any dependencies required at the moment.